An apology and reparations occur more than half a century after the fact

 The director of the Center for the Repair of Historic Harms, the Rev. Jermaine Ross-Allam, said he hopes that this is just the beginning of what a congregation, a presbytery and the PC(USA) as a whole can do moving forward.
 Reparations on a grander scale is a United States government problem, Ross-Allam said, and the church must work to help government officials recognize that this is as much their issue as it is the church’s.

-This weekend’s events began on Saturday with the unveiling of a memorial plaque at the site of the where Memorial Presbyterian Church did ministry in the community for 25 years. Ḵunéix̱ Hídi Northern Light United Church, as part of the congregation’s effort to begin repair of their own complicity and silence, added “Ḵunéix̱ Hídi” to its name, which means “a house of healing.”
+The weekend’s events began with the unveiling of a memorial plaque at the site of the where Memorial Presbyterian Church did ministry in the community for 25 years. Ḵunéix̱ Hídi Northern Light United Church added “Ḵunéix̱ Hídi” to its name, which means “a house of healing.”
 The name reflects the transformative nature of God’s love and Jesus’s teachings, and our commitment to healing the wounds caused to our neighbors and siblings in Christ by racism and injustice.

 Sunday worship service began with the Rev. Dr. Diane Givens Moffett, president and executive director of the Presbyterian Mission Agency, setting the tone of why the community had gathered by using the poem “The Creation” by James Weldon Johnson.